gyzerok/relax.js/README.md

 module.exports = {
     append: function (data) {
-        AppDispatcher.handleViewAction(
+        // An actionType have to be same as a key of the object passed to Dispatcher.subscribe AppDispatcher.handleViewAction(
-            actionType: 'appendData', // This type have to be same as a key of the object passed to Dispatcher.subscribe
+            actionType: 'appendData',
             data: data
         );
     }